anne-gcd/MTG-Link/README.md

 git clone --recursive https://github.com/anne-gcd/MTG-Link.git
 ```

 Please make sure you have installed all the external dependencies.
-Alternatively, you can install them via the requirements.txt file.
+Alternatively, you can install them via the "requirements.txt" file.
 To install a list of packages into a specified **conda** environment, do the following:
 `conda create --name <env> --file requirements.txt`